And with Mercedes-Benz Stadium now open, excited fans can now experience it for themselves.

 7. A new 13-acre park will double as a tailgate-friendly parking area.

-Home Depot Backyard, a park that can also function as an organized, tailgate-friendly parking area for about 800 cars during large events, will open in 2018.
-Team owner and Home Depot co-founder Arthur Blank envisions a space “where we celebrate, whether it be culture, whether it be music, whether it be food, whether it be arts.”
-It will replace a portion of the Dome, which was demolished on Nov.
-20, 2017.
+Home Depot Backyard, a park that can also function as an organized, tailgate-friendly parking area for about 800 cars during large events, opened in 2018.
+Team owner and Home Depot co-founder Arthur Blank envisioned the space as a place “where we celebrate, whether it be culture, whether it be music, whether it be food, whether it be arts.”
+It replaced a portion of the Dome, which was demolished in November 2017.
 (In addition, the Georgia World Congress Center Authority plans to build an 800-to-1,000 room hotel on the Dome site.)